Wrapping and breaking text

 In this next example, you can compare the difference between the two properties on the same string of text.

-This might be useful if you want to prevent a large gap appearing if there is just enough space for the string.
+This might be useful if you want to prevent a large gap from appearing if there is just enough space for the string.
 Or, where there is another element that you would not want the break to happen immediately after.

 In the example below there is a checkbox and label.
 Let's say, you want the label to break should it be too long for the box.
 However, you don't want it to break directly after the checkbox.

-To add hypens when words are broken, use the CSS
+To add hyphens when words are broken, use the CSS

 hyphens property.
 Using a value of

 auto, the browser is free to automatically break words at appropriate hyphenation points, following whatever rules it chooses.
 To have some control over the process, use a value of

 manual, then insert a hard or soft break character into the string.
 A hard break (